 The Threat

 The reason the Crypto Viruses are so damaging is because of how it behaves.
 The virus is primarily spread via an email attachment (usually a .zip file with a PDF inside).
 Usually, it is sent out in a phishing attempt as a fake resume, invoice, tracking number or other important sounding document.
 The victim usually opens the attachment and begins the infection process.
 The virus works quickly to extract itself and make a connection to a random server to begin the encryption process.
 It starts with generating a random 2048-bit RSA key (an encryption key that is nearly impossible to crack) and starts to lock the files on your PC and any networked/external drive that matches the most common file types (like Word, Excel, PDF, QuickBooks and similar files).
 Once all the file types it is looking for have been locked down, it starts deleting any type of Windows restore points you may be able to use to restore your data.
-When that job is complete, it pops up a warning message that “You havCryptoe been infected” and will show a countdown timer with a price associated with getting the “key” to unlock your files.
+When that job is complete, it pops up a warning message that “You have been infected” and will show a countdown timer with a price associated with getting the “key” to unlock your files.
 If the timer reaches zero, the price will double and a new timer will begin.
 If that second timer hits zero, your key will be destroyed and your files will remain locked, unusable and unrecoverable.

 Your Options